 Every season in Korea has amazing highlights – cherry blossoms in the spring, skiing in the winter, and the Busan beach in the summer!
-But some of the best opportunities can be found in autumn, especially if you love the outdoors and Seoul’s natural tourist spots.
+But some of the best opportunities can be found during Autumn in Korea, especially if you love the outdoors and Seoul’s natural tourist spots.
 My recommendation – plan your trip to Korea in the fall!

 The seasonal food!